 Any modification to CA practice enabled under this section MUST be discontinued if and when the Law no longer applies, or these Requirements are modified to make it possible to comply with both them and the Law simultaneously.
 An appropriate change in practice, modification to the CA's CPS and a notice to the CA/Browser Forum, as outlined above, MUST be made within 90 days.

 - 9.16.4.
-Enforcement
+Enforcement (attorneys' fees and waiver of rights)

 - 9.16.5.
 Force Majeure

 - 9.17.
 OTHER PROVISIONS